 We outsource a substantial majority of our cloud infrastructure to Amazon Web Services ("AWS"), which hosts our products and platform.
 Our customers need to be able to access our platform at any time, without interruption or degradation of performance.
 AWS runs its own platform that we access, and we are, therefore, vulnerable to service interruptions at AWS.
 We have experienced, and expect that in the future we may experience interruptions, delays and outages in service and availability due to a variety of factors, including infrastructure changes, human or software errors, website hosting disruptions and capacity constraints.
 Capacity constraints could be due to a number of potential causes, including technical failures, natural disasters, pandemics such as COVID-19, fraud or security attacks.
-For instance, in September 2015, AWS suffered a significant outage that had a widespread impact on the ability of our customers to use several of our products and from time to time since then, we have experienced some outages which resulted in disruptions to service for some of our customers.
 In addition, if our security, or that of AWS, is compromised, or our products or platform are unavailable or our users are unable to use our products within a reasonable amount of time or at all, then our business, results of operations and financial condition could be adversely affected.
 In some instances, we may not be able to identify the cause or causes of these performance problems within a period of time acceptable to our customers.
 It may become increasingly difficult to maintain and improve our platform performance, especially during peak usage times, as our products become more complex and the usage of our products increases.
 To the extent that we do not effectively address capacity constraints, either through AWS or alternative providers of cloud infrastructure, our business, results of operations and financial condition may be adversely affected.
-In addition, any changes in service levels from AWS may adversely affect ou
+In addition, any changes in service levels from AWS may adversely affect our ability to meet our customers' requirements, result in negative publicity which could harm our reputation and brand and may adversely affect the usage of our platform.